ACCSoftwareBootcamp/RecipeSphere/README.md

 2023 June Cohort Summer Software bootcamp team

 Imagined: Afsana Afroze
-Developed: Afsana Afroze, Giovanna Perez, Edgar Pecson
+<br>Developed: Afsana Afroze, Giovanna Perez, Edgar Pecson

 Recipe Sphere is an Node Js API website which allows you to browse recipes by a search keyword.